Contrastive Hierarchical Clustering: Experiments

 \subsection{Analysis of the \our{} model}

 We analyze selected properties of \our{} including the choice of the backbone network, the influence of regularization functions, the initial depth of the tree, and the training curves.
+Additionally, we demonstrate that training typical hierarchical methods on top of self-supervised learning models is sub-optimal.
 All experiments were carried out on the CIFAR-10 dataset.

 \paragraph{Reliance on backbone network}

 In Table \ref{tab:arch}, we show how the selection of the architecture of the base network $g$ influences the clustering results.
 As can be seen, \our{} gradually improves its performance with the depth of the architecture, suggesting that \our{} adapts well to deeper networks.
 In contrast, CC seems to be resistant to the selection of architecture and obtains optimal results on a medium-sized network.